GNU-Ymir/Documentations/templates/README.md

 }
 ```

-This cannot be done for class, structure or module.
+This cannot be done for class, structures or modules.
 However, there is
-a work in progress to implement that behavior for structure and class.
+a work in progress to implement that behavior for structures and class.

 When a template call is made on a function that take only one
 argument, you can use the DotCall syntax and forget the parameter